Israel Sack: Life and career

 Born into a Lithuanian Jewish merchant family in Kaunas, Lithuania, then part of the Russian Empire, Sack left school at age fourteen to become a cabinetmaker.
 Evading Russian army conscription, he emigrated to London and then to Boston, arriving in the United States in 1903.
-He spent two years working for a Boston cabinetmaker who routinely counterfeited antiques.
+He spent two years working for a Scottish Boston cabinetmaker who routinely counterfeited antiques.
 Sack soon established his own cabinetmaking business on Charles Street in Boston and quickly earned a nationwide reputation for locating, restoring, and delivering top-quality antiques to private collectors and museums.
 In 1910, he married Ann Goodman, a Jewish Bostonian who had immigrated to the United States from Russia as a child.
 In 1924, Sack purchased the King Hooper House in Marblehead, Massachusetts, and turned the 18th-century mansion into a showroom for his antiques.
 Sack relocated his struggling firm to Manhattan in 1934 during the Great Depression.
 The antiques market recovered after World War II.

 In addition to his private clientele, Sack sourced furniture and decorative arts for museums and future museum collections at Winterthur Museum, The Henry Ford, Bayou Bend, the Museum of Fine Arts in Boston, the "Israel Sack Galleries" American Wing at the Metropolitan Museum of Art, Yale University Art Gallery, Nelson-Atkins Museum of Art, Detroit Institute of Arts, Art Institute of Chicago, Hood Museum of Art, Colonial Williamsburg, Wayside Inn, New-York Historical Society, and the White House.

 His aesthetic approach to American furniture, which prized line, form, and proportion over the more ornate decoration favored by European furniture-makers, shaped America's antiques market.
 Albert Sack codified his father's approach in Fine Points of Furniture: Early American, published in 1950 and reissued in 1993 as the "first practical guide to connoisseurship in the field."

-Israel Sack and his son, Albert Sack, were influenial in steering their clients to gift important American pieces of furniture to American Museums.
+Israel Sack and his son, Albert Sack, were influential in steering their clients to gift important American pieces of furniture to American Museums.
 This cast an indelible mark of "masterpieces of our heritage" in the public mind.
 Further, Albert donated a vast collection of photographs and related ephemera of antique furniture to the Yale University Art Gallery. which had a palpable effect on research and scholarship in the field.